 The Ordinance also includes provisions prohibiting mergers or acquisitions that have the effect (or likely effect) of substantially lessening competition in Hong Kong; however this "merger rule" will only apply where there is a change of control concerning a telecommunications licensee in Hong Kong.
 Until such time as the government may determine that it is appropriate to broaden the scope of application of the rule, the Merger Rule applies only in the telecommunications sector.

 Exclusions and exemptions

-Various exclusions and exemptions are provided for in the Bill.
-For example, immunity from the conduct rules can be granted to an agreement or conduct that:
+Various exclusions and exemptions are provided for in the CO.
+For example, immunity from the Conduct Rules can be granted to an agreement or conduct that:

 Penalties and remedies

 A business found to have infringed a Conduct rule can be fined up to 10% of its Hong Kong turnover.
 The Tribunal also has other broad powers to disqualify directors and impose penalties on individuals, award damages to aggrieved parties, make interim injunction orders, and terminate or vary an agreement.

 If the Competition (Amendment) Bill is passed into law, the Tribunal will have all the powers enjoyed by the Court of First Instance, including the power to award interest on debts and damages and judgment debts, enforce pecuniary penalties, financial penalties and fines, to make a prohibition order, to order the reimbursement of witnesses, and to make rules for suiters' funds rules.